w3f/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/coretime-dashboards.md

 title: Coretime Dashboards
 sidebar_label: Coretime
 description:
-  Coretime is a parachain on Polkadot that focuses on time-stamping and data certification, providing a decentralized and secure mechanism for verifying data integrity.
+  Coretime is a parachain on Polkadot that focuses on time-stamping and data certification.
 keywords: [polkadot, dashboard, dune, coretime, data certification]
 slug: ../coretime-dashboards
 ---